Difference Between CentOS and Ubuntu

-CentOS vs Ubuntu are the two of the famous operating systems for the web servers in the Software Operation Market.
-CentOS is basically based on the Linux framework and a Linux distribution to implement a free, community-supported computing platform that is compatible with the corresponding upstream source, Red Hat Linux.
-Ubuntu is basically an open-sourced and Linux distribution that is based on Debian.
+CentOS vs Ubuntu are two of the famous operating systems for web servers in the Software Operation Market.
+CentOS is based on the Linux framework and a Linux distribution to implement a free, community-supported computing platform compatible with the corresponding upstream source, Red Hat Linux.
+Ubuntu is an open-sourced Linux distribution that is based on Debian.
 It is one of the popular operating systems for the cloud.
-It generally runs from the desktop to the cloud to almost all the applicable internet-connected things.
+It generally runs from the desktop to the cloud to almost all useful internet-connected things.

 What is CentOS?

-Centos is based on Linux distribution, which provides the computing platform and functionally compatible with its upstream source.
+Centos is based on Linux distribution, which provides the computing platform and is functionally compatible with its upstream source.
 The Red Hat Enterprise Linux developed it as part of the Centos project.
 It was initially released in the year 2004.
-Centos becomes the most popular Linux distribution in 2010 for web servers, but later on, in 2012, it again reduces its popularity as Debian retook its popularity again by adding new features.
-Centos gives the freedom to develop in a dominant and one of the best Linux distribution out there.
-Centos is highly customizable, secure and stable as well.
-It has quite a few security corporate level updates, making it the best choice to use for each and every user.
-Centos uses the Red hat Yum, the update package manager as with the help of which it handles the update automatically whenever the new software has been installed.
+Centos became the most popular Linux distribution in 2010 for web servers, but later in 2012, it again reduced its popularity as Debian retook it by adding new features.
+Centos allows development in a dominant and one of the best Linux distributions.
+Centos is highly customizable, secure, and stable as well.
+It has several security corporate-level updates, making it the best choice for each user.
+Centos uses the Red Hat Yum, the update package manager, with the help of which it handles the update automatically whenever the new software has been installed.

-- It is very secured and less prone to any cyber threats
+- It is very secure and less prone to cyber threats.

 - From the gaming and entertainment support perspective, it’s less compatible.

-- It normally doesn’t have that much support from the driver creation and storage management perspective.
+- It usually doesn’t have that much support from the driver creation and storage management perspective.

-- From the technical support perspective, it is also a little bit on a lesser side than that of Ubuntu’s support.
+- From the technical support perspective, it is also a little bit on the lesser side than that Ubuntu’s support.

 What is Ubuntu?

 Ubuntu was developed by Canonical Ltd, which is the Ubuntu community.
 It is free.
 It is available in more than 55 languages.
 It was initially released in the year 2004.
-Ubuntu has a rich set of package groups and features that can meet any type of requirement for the project.
-Ubuntu is mainly popular for running web servers, and it is used as most considerably another Linux distribution.
+Ubuntu has a rich set of package groups and features that can meet any requirement for the project.
+Ubuntu is mainly famous for running web servers and is used as another Linux distribution.
 It is the most popular among the top 1000 sites.
-It is being used in large scale deployments as well.
-It is highly secured, and it supports full-disk encryption as well as other encryption like the directories of home and private.
-Ubuntu has released its many or different variants in the market to use over a period of time for the desktop, server, and cloud.
+It is being used in large-scale deployments as well.
+It is highly secured and supports full-disk encryption and other encryption like the directories of home and private.
+Ubuntu has released many different variants in the market to use for the desktop, server, and cloud.

 - It is open-sourced and free of charge.